Serve multiple Django sites from one cloud server

 Cron + Docker = The Easiest Job Scheduler You’ll Ever Create seems useful if your cron jobs are independent of your code.
 Chadburn is a one-click install for CapRover

-and seemingly helps manage cron tasks, but has the same limitations since it is contained with its own container.
-However, my cron jobs need to either 1) be in the same Docker instance as my code, or 2) be able to call into the Docker container with my code.
+and seemingly helps manage cron tasks, but it is contained with its own container.
+However, my cron jobs need to either 1) be in the same Docker instance as my code, or 2) be able to call into the Docker container.

 Setting up cron inside my Docker container with my source code would mean that every instance would run the cron jobs, potentially duplicating the cron jobs when more than one instance of my app was running.
 That didn't seem ideal.